Dust collector air to cloth ratio is a critical measure to ensure your system is performing efficiently.

 - Meet air quality goals and requirements

-- You are running your dust collector system at it’s peak efficiency
+- You are running a healthy dust collector system, so it performs at it’s peak efficiency

 What are the negative effects of improper Air-to-Cloth ratio?

 - Poor venting, therefore causing damage to equipment

 - Incur high pressure drops